P&O: Early years and expansion: 1822–1900

 In 1837, the business won a contract from the British Admiralty to deliver mail to the Iberian Peninsula and in 1840 they acquired a contract to deliver mail to Alexandria in Egypt.
 Brindisi, Italy was added to the route in the 1870s.

 P&O first introduced passenger services in 1844, with a leisure cruise departing from Southampton to the Mediterranean.
 These voyages were the first of their kind and the forerunner of modern cruise holidays.
 The company later introduced round trips to destinations such as Alexandria and Constantinople and underwent rapid expansion in the later half of the 19th century, with its ships becoming larger and more luxurious.
-One particularly notable ship of the era was the SS Ravenna, built in 1880, which became the first ship to be built with a total steel superstructure.

 In 1847, shortly after the Opium War, P&O entered the opium trade; shipping 642,000 chests of Bengal and Malwa opium in the next eleven years.
 They faced stiff competition from the incumbent shippers, Jardines and the Apcar Line.